orgmanager/docs/v3.0/documentation/4-Stable version/1-Installing.md

   "title": "5.
 Done!"
 }
 [/block]
-You have now the latest OrgManager stable version up an running in your server!
+You have now the latest OrgManager stable version up and running in your server!
 (Note that OrgManager is not auto-updated, read the updating section for more info).